The Misophonic Catch-22

 What’s that?

-And the rationale mind ultimately can still wonder: If these sounds hurt me so much, can’t he/she just not make them?
+And the rational mind ultimately can still wonder: If these sounds hurt me so much, can’t he/she just not make them?
 In truth, that is a very difficult question, because many people often are not very willing to stop doing the activities that are part of the daily routine.

 The good news is that misophonia is not a true catch-22.